EXPLAINER: How Djokovic plans to fight deportation in court

-MELBOURNE, Australia — Novak Djokovic won his first legal round against Australian authorities who want to deport him.
-But the world tennis No. 1 now faces a formidable challenge on Sunday in his second round as he takes on what some describe as the godlike powers of the immigration minister on questions of visas and public interest.
+MELBOURNE, Australia (AP) — Novak Djokovic won his first legal round against Australian authorities who want to deport him.
+But the world tennis No. 1 now faces a formidable challenge on Sunday in his second round as he takes on what some describe as the God-like powers of the immigration minister on questions of visas and public interest.

 Djokovic won his court appeal this week against a border official’s decision to cancel his visa.
 He won over procedural errors related to Australia’s confusing COVID-19 vaccination regulations.